 About Us

-Discover the Mission Behind HASSE!
-Learn how we inspire the next generation of explorers through immersive space exploration and AI experiences, leadership training, and collaboration with Space and AI experts.
-Join us in shaping the future of education!
+The mission behind HASSE.
+Founded in Houston in 2005, HASSE develops the next generation of explorers through immersive space and AI programs, leadership training, and direct collaboration with space and AI experts.

 About HASSE

-The Houston Association for Space and Science Education (HASSE) is a globally recognized 501 non-profit organization dedicated to inspiring and preparing future space leaders, innovators, and problem-solvers.
-Founded in 2005 by James Liu, HASSE operates from Houston, Texas, home to NASA’s Johnson Space Centre, where human spaceflight innovation thrives.
+The Houston Association for Space and Science Education (HASSE) is a globally recognized educational organization dedicated to developing future leaders, innovators, and problem-solvers for the space-enabled world ahead.
+Since its founding in 2005 by James Liu, HASSE has focused on transforming curiosity about space into capability, confidence, and real-world impact.

-For nearly two decades, HASSE has provided transformational STEM education and leadership training, impacting thousands of students and educators across four continents.
-Through its Space School programs, Executive Programs, and international collaborations, HASSE has nurtured young talents, many of whom have advanced into careers at NASA, SpaceX, JAXA, Airbus, and leading universities such as Harvard, Stanford, Rice, and Texas A&M. Alumni also include entrepreneurs featured in Forbes, medical professionals, engineers, and future astronauts.
+For more than two decades, HASSE has delivered transformational STEM education and leadership development, reaching thousands of students and educators across four continents.
+Through its Space School programs, executive education initiatives, and international collaborations, HASSE has cultivated high-potential talent prepared to operate in complex, frontier-driven environments.
+Alumni have progressed into careers at NASA, SpaceX, and JAXA, as well as into leading universities including Harvard, Stanford, Rice, and Texas A&M. The HASSE network also includes entrepreneurs recognized by Forbes, medical professionals, engineers, and aspiring astronauts shaping the next era of exploration and innovation.

 HASSE is also the host of the World Space Vision & AI Challenge, a premier global competition that challenges students to apply AI to solve real-world space exploration challenges.
 This event unites young innovators, industry leaders, and academic experts to develop solutions that shape the future of human spaceflight, the space economy, and AI-driven advancements.